Thinking about UCAT revision? In this article, our UCAT experts explain how to boost your score in the Decision Making (DM) section.

 Spatial equations can be turned into algebraic equations to make your working easier.

 Assign a letter to every shape, as below, then complete the equation.

-The only way to become truly comfortable with Venn Diagrams and probabilities is consistent practise and exposure.
+The only way to become truly comfortable with Venn diagrams and probabilities is through consistent practice and exposure.
 These question types are very common in the DM section, so they are key to increasing your score.

 Decision Making question types are more predictable than other sections, so you really can get ahead of the game with a targeted UCAT preparation course such as our UCAT Online Course.

 It provides 24 unique full mock exams, 40+ mini-mock exams and 50+ hours of video tutorials.
 We've also upgraded our UCAT mock exams 13-24 and revised our practice question bank to enrich your preparation journey.